STUDENT COMPLAINT AND INVESTIGATION PROCESS – involving another student

 4. When requested, an appeal

-The College will communicate regularly with the Complainant and the Respondent striving to complete the investigation and resolution of the complaint in no more than 60 days.
+The University will communicate regularly with the Complainant and the Respondent striving to complete the investigation and resolution of the complaint in no more than 60 days.
 Time frames may vary depending upon the complexity of the investigation.
 Additional time may be needed in those instances and will be communicated with the Complainant and Respondent.

 Investigators and hearing officers

 Current staff and faculty conduct investigations and conduct disciplinary meetings.
 They receive annual training on issues related to sexual misconduct, sexual assault, dating violence, domestic violence, and stalking, as well as training on how to conduct investigations and disciplinary meetings that protect the safety of the Complainant, the fair treatment of the Respondent, and promotes accountability.
-As a small college, Augsburg values good relationships between students, staff, and faculty.
+As a small university, Augsburg values good relationships between students, staff, and faculty.
 Staff and faculty engaged in the sexual misconduct investigation process include those who have a passion for justice, are committed to fairness, and pay attention to power, privilege, and the multiple aspects of identity.

 All proceedings will be conducted by staff or faculty who do not have a conflict of interest or bias for or against the Complainant or Respondent.
 If someone has a prior interaction with the Complainant or Respondent, they are asked to put that relationship aside.
 Any concerns regarding a potential conflict of interest perceived by the Complainant or Respondent should be explained in writing and submitted to the Title IX Coordinator.